SnailUsbs/ACN-Precompiled-Server/README.md

 4 - Find BombRushMP.ServerApp.exe in the list of options, and check it's box so its enabled to pass through the fire wall

 5 - If you dont see the BombRushMP.ServerApp.exe option, click the allow another app option at the bottom, and add select your BombRushMP.ServerApp.exe.

-# This version of ACN's does not fix any of the vuln/exploits in it, its the same exact one running in freesoul currently.
-If you are just playing with friends though, it should not be an issue in all honesty, but below are the issues that I currently know of, client side or not:

-- NaN can remotely crash players game if used in the correct way
-- /getauth isn't wrapped, allowing anyone to use the command and get personal info of any user
-- The Debug menu can easily be accessed client side, and then users of the debug menu can join any lobby they want
-- Mini game dont have a packet filter of any kind, allowing you to send custom packets with scores like 999,999 , even in graces
-- The SQL Database handles searching for players by going through the entire database each search, meaning after a certain amount of players getting put into the database, the server itself will start to buckle, and players already playing will notice it
-- The ban system can be easily spoofed via custom HWID, GUID, and IP Spoofing, which also makes the SQL issue worse.